Skip to main content

 Review of 'Little Women'

-Coming to the film itself, Little Women is not a movie.
-It is a poem written on a lazy day by the beach.
-It is a plethora of emotions bundled into a lovely flower bouquet.
-The story is quite simple.
-Four sisters and their lives, and how love finds and leaves them.
-But it's the manner of the story telling that leaves one spell bound.
+Coming to the film itself, Little Women is not just a movie — it is a poem written on a lazy day by the beach, a plethora of emotions bundled into a lovely flower bouquet.
+The story is deceptively simple: four sisters navigating love, ambition, and loss.
+Yet, it is the manner of storytelling, the delicate weaving of past and present, that leaves one spellbound.

 Comments